 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and estate planning.
 We represent clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing their estate.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Call now 916-443-1267 for your free consultation.

-California revocable living trusts are very useful in that they avoid the burdensome probate process.
-By creating and implementing a California living trust you can avoid a probate.
+A revocable living trusts are very useful in that they avoid the burdensome probate process.
+By creating and implementing a living trust you can avoid a probate.
 At death, the trust assets are distributed according to the settlor’s instructions written in the trust.
 The successor trustee, person or entity who manages the trust after the settlor’s death, will distribute all assets without involvement by a California court.
-Trust provisions and instruction need not be disclosed to others or the public.

 CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION